lukeocodes/auth0-retail-ebook/data-analytics/transforming-business.md

-# Data Analytics is Transforming Business
+# Data Analytics Is Transforming Business

 Believe it or not, your company creates just as much data as a Formula 1 team, if not more.
 Every operational task and customer interaction generates valuable data that you can analyze to make better decisions and uncover insights with the power to transform your business.